decodingai-magazine/.github/profile/README.md

 ## Why follow?

-Join Decoding ML for battle-tested content on designing, coding, and deploying production-grade ML & MLOps systems.
+Join [Decoding ML](https://decodingml.substack.com/) for battle-tested content on designing, coding, and deploying production-grade ML & MLOps systems. *Every week.* For FREE.

 > No more bedtime stories in Jupyter Notebooks.

-→ *Decoding ML is all about hands-on advice from our 10+ years of experience in AI.*
+→ *DML is all about hands-on advice from our 10+ years of experience in AI.*